-Insurance Premium Increases
+Insurance Premium and Transfer Increases

-Projecting a 7.5% Increase in insurance premiums based upon estimated market losses nationwide.
+This increase includes a 7.5% Increase in insurance premiums based upon estimated market losses nationwide, and anticipated increases for the continuation of School Resource Officers (SRO's).

 Yancey Savings (-11.17 FTE)

 This represents the savings associated with the closing of Yancey Elementary School for the current fiscal year.
 Existing staff that were working at Yancey were reassigned to vacancies or to address growth within the division.